AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     Note, you could also clone the [the provided starter project](https://github.com/hollyschinsky/bingo-card-generator-starter/blob/master/webpack.config.js) and just follow along the next couple of steps where the base project is configured since it's done for you in the starter.

-1. If you ran the project at this point (`npm run build; npm run start`), you would see just a basic button displayed in the UI, as shown below:
+1. If you ran the project at this point (`npm run build; npm run start`), you will a basic button displayed in the UI with custom CSS set to style it for Express, as shown below:

   ![Basic JS add-on screenshot](../images/basic-js.png)